f4b6a3/uuid-creator/README.md

 * __Time-based with MAC:__ the time-based version with hardware address;
 * __Name-based MD5:__ the base-named version that uses MD5;
 * __Name-based SHA-1:__ the base-named version that uses SHA-1;
-* __DCE Security:__ the time-based version that embeds local domains and identifiers.
+* __DCE security:__ the time-based version that embeds local domains and identifiers.

 Non-standard UUIDs: